 How to mine BitCoin?
 You can mine a BitCoin using your own computer but it will probably take years to mine (calculate) a single BitCoin, the second option is to mine BitCoin via P2P, so, How do I mine Bitcoins on my PC?
-Just join one of these P2P mining pool.
+Just join one of these P2P mining pools.

 We’ve listed 10 of the biggest and most reliable BitCoin mining pool in the market, the benefit of joining one of these mining pool is you get paid based on all of your effort, meaning to say if you contributed 1% of the processing power in solving a ‘BitCoin’, you get rewarded 1% of the BitCoin.
-Unlike centralized mining pools, when you gave up mining at 99%, you are left with nothing.
+Unlike centralized mining pools, when you give up mining at 99%, you are left with nothing.

 Server Locations Asia, Europe, U.S.A | Average Fee 1%

 - Unique Voting System – Our pool stays politically neutral.
 As such, our voting system is giving a voice to every single miner.
 Simply direct your Hash Rate towards your favourite protocol proposal.

 - High Availability – Our servers are distributed around the world.
 The intelligent load balancing and fail-over system ensures you are up and running 99.9% of the time.

 - Account Security – The entire infrastructure runs on highly secured servers.
 Your wallet address can be secured with two-factor-authentication (2FA).

 Server Locations Asia | Average Fee 2.43%

-AntPool is an efficient digital currency pool and open for users all around the world, AntPool support mining of Bitcoin, Litecoin, Ethereum and support payment method of PPS, PPLNS and SOLO.
+AntPool is an efficient digital currency pool and open for users all around the world, AntPool supports mining of Bitcoin, Litecoin, Ethereum and supports payment methods of PPS, PPLNS and SOLO.

 - Account Security – Support payment method of PPLNS, PPS, SOLO.
 Daily settlement, quick payment